Parsanikdev/Parsanikdev/README.md

- <h1 align="left" style="color:white;" >Hey 👋 What's up?</h1>
+### Hi there 👋🏻

+# About Me
+I'm ParsaNik, a Flutter developer with a deep passion for Dart and Flutter. 🚀 I'm also pursuing a degree in Software Engineering 📚, and I'm currently immersed in building innovative software and applications.
+If you'd like to see my work, feel free to check out my portfolio on Instagram! 📱👀

+* 📱 Flutter Developer / Freelancer

+* ✨ UI / UX Enthusiast

+* 💻 Committed to writing clean, efficient code

+* ♥️ Passionate about exploring new places

+* 💁🏻  Sharing insights, apps, and tips on Flutter development on [Instagram](https://instagram.com/parsanik.dev).

 ###

-<p align="left">My name is ParsaNik, and I work as a Flutter developer. 🚀 Currently, I'm pursuing a degree in Software Engineering 📚, and I have a strong passion for Dart/Flutter. 💙 Right now, I'm actively involved in creating software and applications using Flutter.
-If you're interested, you can check out my portfolio on Instagram! 📱👀</p>
+# Reach me via 👇🏻

 ###